oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/basic/README.md

 This example provides no cluster access automation.
 Automating access to the cluster can be implemented with the [OCI Bastion service module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion).
 See the [available examples](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion/examples).

-As alternatives to this example, the following examples are available with full cluster access automation:
+As alternatives to this example, the following examples are available with cluster access automation:
-   1. [OKE Flannel with Localhost Access Example](../basic-access-via-bastion-from-localhost/), where the OKE cluster is managed from a host external to OCI (like the user laptop).
+   1. [OKE Flannel with Access from Localhost](../basic-access-from-localhost/), where the OKE cluster is managed from a host external to OCI (like the user laptop).
-   2. [OKE Flannel with Operator Access Example](../basic-access-via-bastion-from-operator-host/), where the OKE cluster is managed from a Compute instance deployed in OCI.
+   2. [OKE Flannel with Access from Operator Host](../basic-access-from-operator-host/), where the OKE cluster is managed from a Compute instance deployed in OCI.

 ### Pre-Requisite

-The OKE cluster and the Node Pool depend on a pre existing Virtual Cloud Network (VCN).
+The OKE cluster and the node pool depend on a pre existing Virtual Cloud Network (VCN).
 A VCN built specifically for this deployment is available in [flannel network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/flannel).

 ### Resources Deployed by this Example